dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 !!!
 Note
     It is possible to attach all colliders that will never move to a body of type `Ground`.
 This body will always be static and have a position set to the identity.
-It will be slightly more memory-efficient and CPU-efficient than attaching thoses colliders to a rigid-body with a `Static` status.
+It will be slightly more memory-efficient and CPU-efficient than attaching those colliders to a rigid-body with a `Static` status.

 * **`BodyStatus::Kinematic`:** Indicates the body velocity must not be altered by the physics engine.
 The user is free to set any velocity and the body position will be integrated at each update accordingly.
-This is typically used for **platforms** as shown in [that demo](/demo_body_status3/).
+This is typically used for **platforms** as shown in [this demo](/demo_body_status3/).
 * **`BodyStatus::Disabled`:** Indicates the body should be completely ignored by the physics engine.
 In practice, this will remove all contacts this body is involved with and disable (but not remove) all joint constraints attached to it.